ushahidi/platform-comrades/README.md

 This work has received support from the European Union’s Horizon 2020 research and innovation programme under [grant agreement No 687847](http://cordis.europa.eu/project/rcn/198819_en.html).

 ## Getting Involved
+The code for COMRADES is open source under the [AGPL license in this repository](https://github.com/ushahidi/platform-comrades/blob/master/LICENSE-AGPL).
 We welcome contributions to our code!
 Ushahdi maintains a variety of communications channels to help contributors.
 Please see [our support page on the Ushhaidi website](https://www.ushahidi.com/support/get-involved) for more details on how to contribute.